dgs700/angular-custom-element/README.md

 element that has bindings and interactions with child components, the safest place to invoke $watchElement would be in an actual `postLink: function(scope elem){...}` function block.  postLink is invoked after the full creation and insertion of all children elements.

+To learn more about building component directives with AngularJS plus component best practices, check out my
+book: [Web Component Architecture and Development with AngularJS](https://leanpub.com/web-component-development-with-angularjs).
+It is free to download or read online while it is still being completed.

 #### Template bindings